 Lower School Curriculum

-Lower school breaks down into the K-2 (often called the pre-polly or pre-grammar stage) and the 3-5th/6th grades.
-These older lower school students will transition from the grammar stage into the logic stage as they continue to grow and develop.
 The lower school, collectively called the grammar stage, provides the foundation for all that follows it.
 It is during these years that children will first encounter many topics and concepts.
 They will learn facts and information.
 They will learn to work and manage their time effectively.
-It is upon this foundation of information and skills that all new instruction will be based, “the known leading to the unknown,” as John Milton Gregory states in his book, The Seven Laws of Teaching.
+It is upon these foundations of information and skills that all new instruction will be based, “the known leading to the unknown,” as John Milton Gregory states in his book, The Seven Laws of Teaching.
+The lower school is comprised of the K-2 (often called the pre-polly or pre-grammar stage) and the 3-5th/6th grades (polly or upper grammar stage).

 During the 3rd-5th grade years, the children will continue building on the skills and knowledge they have acquired.
 Many of the teaching methods will remain, though they will eventually phase out to be replaced with those more in line with the age and tastes of the students.
-The students will be asked more and more discussion and thoughtful questions requiring them to interpret information and draw a conclusion.
-This prepares them for the logic stage which follows.
+The students will be asked more discussion and thought-provoking questions which require them to interpret information and draw a conclusion.
+This helps them transition to the logic stage which follows.
 The students are required to work more independently and will write longer assignments, solve more difficult math problems, and express themselves more clearly.
 It is also during these years that Latin begins its formal instruction.

 Specific examples of resources are: